 A Christmas in July Celebration Might Just Be the Boost Your Summer Needs—Here's Why

-Here’s the story behind this not-so-seasonal Christmas celebration—plus how you can celebrate this year, when we’re all in need of a little extra cheer.
+Here’s the story behind this not-so-seasonal Christmas celebration—plus how you can celebrate this year.

-Christmas doesn’t have to come only once a year: That’s the premise behind the whole Christmas in July push.
-But if you think this Christmas in July is a ploy invented by retailers or greeting card manufacturers to boost purchases in the midst of a summer slump, you’d be wrong.
+Christmas doesn't have to come only once a year: That's the premise behind Christmas in July.
+But if you think the idea of Christmas in July was created by retailers or greeting card manufacturers to boost purchases in the midst of a summer slump, you'd be wrong.

 What is Christmas in July?

-According to legend, Christmas in July began as a celebration at a summer camp in 1933, when Keystone Camp in Brevard, N.C. decided to dedicate two days (July 24 and 25) to the holiday—complete with cotton fake snow, a decked-out tree, a gift exchange, and, of course, Santa.
+According to legend, Christmas in July was first celebrated at a summer camp in 1933, when Keystone Camp in Brevard, N.C. decided to dedicate two days (July 24 and 25) to the holiday—complete with cotton fake snow, a decked-out tree, a gift exchange, and, of course, Santa.
 (Southern Living has the full story of how Christmas in July started.)

-If you want to gather your loved ones and celebrate Christmas in July on July 24 and 25, here’s how to do it right.
+If you want to gather your loved ones and celebrate Christmas on July 24 and 25, here's how to do it right: